The Danger of Inhalants: Driving Under The InfluenceUpdated Dec. 25, 2020

 Any one of these impairments would increase the likelihood of a crash or collision occurring.
 When inhalant intoxication causes several (or all) of these effects simultaneously, the risk of property damage, serious injury or death is enormous.

 Though the initial, powerful mind-altering effects of an inhalant will wear off relatively quickly, the toxic chemicals you have inhaled will remain in your body for quite some time and could cause sudden, unexpected impairments long after the drug was taken.
-When the residual chemical takes effect, you could experience anything from an acute headache and muscle spasms, to unconsciousness or even sudden death.
+When the residual chemical takes effect, you could experience anything from an acute headache and muscle spasms to unconsciousness or even sudden death.

 Physical discomfort of any kind will seriously distract you from the driving task, especially when it sets in without warning.
-While suffering with these after-effects, you will be considerably more likely to miss important events on the roadway and make a fatal mistake.
+While suffering from these after-effects, you will be considerably more likely to miss important events on the roadway and make a fatal mistake.
 Experiencing loss of motor control due to muscle spasms or tremors while driving could be disastrous.
 Even a single unanticipated movement could cause you to slam your foot down on a pedal or jerk the steering wheel hard enough to swerve and hit a vehicle in an adjacent lane.
 Passing out at the wheel practically guarantees serious injury or death, for you, your passengers or for somebody else using the road.

 Understanding the dangers of inhalant abuse